vespa-engine/blog/_posts/2022-05-09-constrained-approximate-nearest-neighbor-search.md

 From a performance and serving cost perspective, one can summarize on a high level:

-* Unconstrained approximate nearest neighbor search without filters is the fastest option, but real-world applications needs constrained vector search.
+* Unconstrained approximate nearest neighbor search without filters is the fastest option, but real-world applications need constrained vector search.
 Pre-building several nearest neighbor indexes using pre-defined constraints offline also cost resources and index management.

 * *Post-filtering* is less resource-intensive than pre-filtering for the **same** number of `targetHits`.
 Increasing